 Why total addressable market matters

-Calculate your total addressable market
+How to calculate your total addressable market

 Before you can calculate your total addressable market you’ll need to have a clearly defined market segment alongside a well-defined profile of the target end user.
 Additionally, you should have a very specific understanding of your ideal customer profile(s).
 The less specific the inputs used for the calculation, the less meaningful the resulting calculations will be.